Steve Huison

 Steve Huison (born 2 December 1962) is a British actor who is mostly seen on television and occasionally in films.
-He is best known for his roles as “Lomper” in the film The Full Monty (1997) and Eddie Windass in Coronation Street.
+He is best known for his roles as “Lomper” in the film The Full Monty (1997), Steve Greengrass in the Victoria Wood situation comedy series Dinnerladies, and as Eddie Windass in long-running soap opera Coronation Street.

 Personal life

 Huison was born in Leeds, West Riding of Yorkshire.
 He trained at the Rose Bruford College in Sidcup, London.
 As of 2016, he was in living in Robin Hood's Bay with his wife, Theresa.

 Career

 Acting

 In film, Huison is best known for his role as Lomper in The Full Monty (1997).
 He also appeared in The Navigators (2001) directed by Ken Loach.
 On television, he has played character roles in numerous television series including Casualty, Where the Heart Is, Dinnerladies, Heartbeat, The Royle Family, Scott & Bailey, and the post-apocalyptic ITV drama aerial, The Last Train (1999, also known as Cruel Earth).

 In 2008, Huison took the role of porter Norman Dunstan in the daily ITV1 hospital drama, The Royal Today, a spin-off from the Sunday night drama, The Royal.
 From 2008 to 2011, Huison played Eddie Windass in Coronation Street.
 He briefly starred as Mr. Byron in the first season of the CBBC series, 4 O'Clock Club, which began airing in 2012.
 His role was taken over by Simon Lowe for season 2 in 2013.

+In 2023, Huison reprised the role of Lomper in The Full Monty TV series, released on 14 June on Disney Plus.